Main content start

 • Lead one section of 4-5 students.

-• Schedule and lead twice-weekly meetings with one section.
+• Schedule and lead twice-weekly meetings (from 1 hour to 3 as needed) with one section.

-• Guide students without actually doing the work for them, but making sure they don't get into trouble -- i.e., role of TA is similar to that of a research advisor.
+• In those meetings work to guide students without actually doing the work for them, but making sure they don't get into trouble (or danger) -- i.e., the role of TA here is similar to that of a research advisor.

 • Be available during the last three weeks of the quarter for up to three cool-downs of your group's apparatus using LN2 and LHe.